adamantine-sim/adamantine/doc/algorithmic_choice.md

 takes into account that there is nothing to do on inactive cells.
 It tries to distribute evenly the active cells between all the processors.
-If at the beginning of the simulation very few cells are active, each processor will own a very small number of cells.
+If at the beginning of the simulation very few cells are active, each processor will own a very small number of active cells.
 In this case, the communication cost can be important compared to the computation cost.
 Once more cells are activated this ceases to be a problem.
+For a more in-depth discussion take a look at the [HourGlass example]({{site.baseurl}}/doc/examples/hour_glass).

 ### EnKF
 For EnKF ensemble simulations, the partitioning scheme works as follows: